roshansk-16/roshansk-16/README.md

 ## 📌 Featured Projects

-### Smart Helmet with Accident Detection
+### ZARA – Offline AI Voice Assistant for Desktop Automation
-An IoT-based smart safety system that detects accidents and sends emergency alerts automatically.
+Built a voice-controlled desktop assistant using Python, Vosk, and pyttsx3 that can execute system commands and open applications using speech recognition.

 ### IoT Automation Projects
 Built automation systems using sensors and embedded devices.

 ---